AliceRivi14/Assignment1/README.md

 	for each token:
 		if token is gold:
-			consider the angle between the robot and the golden token if the golden token is on the right and in front of the robot: turn the robot on the left
+			consider the angle between the robot and the golden token if the golden token is to the right of the robot: turn the robot on the left
-			else if the golden token is on the left and in front of the robot: turn the robot on the right
+			else if the golden token is to the left of the robot: turn the robot on the right